Guillaume Bottazzi is a French visual artist, born in 1971. His workshops in France and Belgium have been set up since

 He very quickly made his mark on the artistic scene and his career became international.
 From 1992 he produced highly successful site-specific works.
 To date, Guillaume Bottazzi has signed off over 40 works for public spaces.
 They are the fruit of a global reflection integrating a variety of parameters, particularly contextual parameters.

-He has received private and public commissions from museums, cities, ministries, investors and collectors, such as Mori and the Miyanomori International Museum of Art in Japan, the William Whipple Collection and the Queen Shorough Collection in the USA, and from the Ministry of Culture, the Société Générale and Bouygues in France.
+He has received private and public commissions from museums, cities, ministries, investors and collectors, such as Mori and the Miyanomori International Museum of Art in Japan, the William Whipple Collection and the Queen Shorough Collection in the USA, and from French Government, the Ministry of Culture, Société Générale and Bouygues in France.

 He has developed his work in several countries, especially in Europe, Asia and the United States.
 He worked in New York during the decade of the 2000s.
 In New York his works have been shown by the Goldstrom gallery and the Annex Gallery.

 In 2004 Guillaume Bottazzi was artist in residence in Japan and spent a great deal of time in the Land of the Rising Sun.
 Japan was a culture shock for him and a new source of inspiration.